-If there are any Available Earnings remaining after application of the Interest Crediting Policy in Section V, such Available earnings will be transferred to the Unallocated Earnings Reserve.
+If there are any Available Earnings remaining after application of the Interest Crediting Policy in Section V, such Available earnings will be transferred to the Unallocated Earnings Reserve and then used to amortize the unfunded actuarial accrued liability.
+In the event that the amortization of the unfunded liability is a credit, the Board of Retirement will require the employer and employee to contribute the normal service cost for that year.